This guide has been updated for Fellowship’s Season 3.

 |---|---|---|

 ![]() | Visions of Grandeur | This weapon ability gains increased Spirit generation on hit and resets the cooldown of our weapon ability upon the use of our Spirit Ability.
-This is arguably our BiS Master Trait for Fateful Basher as it ensures that we can have our Leap Smash cd reduced to ~7 seconds and reduce the cooldown timers for our other important abilities such as Thundercall, Focused Wrath, and Unbreakable Will. |
+This is arguably a BiS Master Trait for Fateful Basher as it ensures that we can have our Leap Smash cd reduced to ~7 seconds and reduce the cooldown timers for our other important abilities such as Thundercall, Focused Wrath, and Unbreakable Will. |

 ![]() | Martial Initiative | When using your weapon ability, you gain a buff that increases your primary stat (Strength) by 10% and your damage reduction by 15%.
-The duration depends on the cooldown length of your weapon ability and the level of empowerment the trait is at.
+The duration depends on your weapon ability’s cooldown and the trait’s level of empowerment.
 At the base value for Fateful Basher, this trait will last 14 seconds. |

 Tariq Legendaries